 About two years ago, I was chatting with my neighbor about canning-related topics and the subject turned to preserving meat.
 Most people, including myself, have always packed up meat and stuck in the freezer for future use.
 We discussed the process for canning chicken and beef, and I was intrigued enough to give it a try.

-Why preserve chicken and beef?
+Why can chicken and beef?

 How many of you purchase canned meat at the grocery store?
 You know, spam, potted beef, corned beef hash, canned chicken, and so on.
 What if you could preserve fresh chicken and beef that contains no ingredients that you can’t pronounce and lasts for two years or longer in storage?